-Package Management Environment API provides a list of APIs to create, edit, clone, view an environment and attach a cluster to an environment.
+Package Management Environment API provides a list of APIs for creating, editing, cloning, and viewing an environment, and for attaching a cluster to an environment.

 Creating an Environment¶

-Navigate to the Control Panel and in the Environments tab, click New to create a new environment.
-The dialog appears as shown here.
+Navigate to the Environments page in the Control Panel and choose New to create a new environment.
+The following dialog appears:

 To create an environment, perform these steps:

-- Select Python Version.
-Python 2.7 is the default version and Python 3.5 is the other supported version.
+- Select the Python Version.
+Python 2.7 is the default version; Python 3.5 is the other supported version.

 - Currently, only R Version 3.3 is supported on Qubole.

-A newly created environment contains Anaconda distribution of R and Python packages by default and a list of pre-installed Python and R packages.
+A newly created environment by default contains the Anaconda distribution of R and Python packages and a list of pre-installed Python and R packages.
 Click See list of pre-installed packages.
-Viewing the List of Pre-installed Python and R Packages provides the list of pre-installed Python and R packages.
+See also Viewing the List of Pre-installed Python and R Packages.

 Attaching a Cluster to an Environment¶

-Click Edit against Cluster Attached to attach this environment to a cluster.
-After you click Edit, you can see a drop-down list of available Spark clusters or Airflow clusters (if any) in the account as shown here.
+Click Edit against Cluster Attached to attach an environment to a cluster.
+After you click Edit, you can see a drop-down list of available Spark clusters or Airflow clusters, for example:

-You can only attach a cluster that is down and not active.
+You can attach an environment only to a cluster that is down.
 You can attach only one cluster to an environment.

-Select the cluster that you want to attach to that specific environment and click Attach Cluster.
+Select the cluster that you want to attach to the environment and click Attach Cluster.

-In addition to attaching Spark clusters, you can attach environments with Python 3.5 to Airflow clusters that use Airflow version 1.8.2 only if the cluster’s earlier environment is detached from it.
+You can also attach an environment with Python 3.5 to a cluster running Airflow 1.8.2; any previous environment must be detached from the cluster first.
 For more information, see Configuring an Airflow Cluster.

-To detach a cluster from an environment, click the delete icon against the cluster.
-You can detach a cluster only when it is down and not active/running.
-In case, if you detach an environment from the Airflow 1.8.2 cluster with Python 3.5, then you must attach another Python 3.5 environment to get the Airflow cluster running.
-Otherwise, the cluster does not start.
+To detach a cluster from an environment, click the Delete icon next to the cluster ID.
+The cluster must be down.
+If you detach a Python 3.5 environment from an Airflow 1.8.2 cluster, you must attach another Python 3.5 environment or the cluster will not start.